reaktoro/reaktoro/docs/sphinx/tutorials/equilibrium/co2-solubility-nacl-brine.rst

 the object ``problem``.
-For this calculation, Reaktoro uses an efficient **Gibbs energy minimization** computation to determine the species amounts that correspond to a state of minimum Gibbs energy in the system, while satisfying the prescribed amount conditions for temperature, pressure, and element amounts.
-The result is stored in the object ``state``, of class ``ChemicalState``.
+For this calculation, Reaktoro uses an efficient **Gibbs energy minimization** computation to determine the species amounts that correspond to a state of minimum Gibbs energy in the system, while satisfying the prescribed amount conditions for the temperature, pressure, and element amounts.
+The result is stored in the object ``state``, of class `ChemicalState`_.

 .. attention::

-    In the vast majority of cases, you'll only have one object of class ``ChemicalSystem`` in your code and one or more objects of class ``ChemicalState`` describing different states of your chemical system!
+    In the vast majority of cases, you'll only have one object of class `ChemicalSystem`_ in your code and one or more objects of class `ChemicalState`_ describing different states of your chemical system!
     Reaktoro differentiates these two independent concepts: *chemical system definition* and *chemical system state*.

 .. tip::

     The method ``equilibrate`` is a convenient function in Reaktoro.
-Consider using the class ``EquilibriumSolver`` for more advanced requirements.
+Consider using the class `EquilibriumSolver`_ for more advanced requirements.
 For example, if you have to perform many equilibrium calculations in sequence.
-    The ``equilibrate`` method has a computational overhead because every call creates a new object of class ``EquilibriumSolver``.
+    The ``equilibrate`` method has a computational overhead because every call creates a new object of class `EquilibriumSolver`_.
 Preferably, this object should be created only once, and then used subsequently for all other equilibrium calculations.
 Here is a demonstration: